Follow Us on Twitter

 Darren Toms, Community Outreach Coordinator, Cuyahoga County Court of Common Pleas, Ohio

-The Cuyahoga County Common Pleas Court (Ohio) has started a regular podcast available for streaming and downloading on the Court’s website or iTunes.
+The Cuyahoga County Common Pleas Court (Ohio) has started a regular podcast available for streaming and downloading on the Court’s website.
 The first of its kind in Ohio, “On The Record” provides a monthly, in-depth look at different programs and operations in the Common Pleas Court’s general division.
 The first episode features Administrative and Presiding Judge John J. Russo’s overview of the Court and what the job of a judge entails.
 Future episodes this summer will feature Judge Hollie Gallagher’s discussion of the Mental Health and Developmental Disabilities docket, and Judge David Matia will go in-depth on the Drug Courts and what he thinks should be done to combat the opioid epidemic.
 “I think this is a great opportunity to tell the public more about what our Court does,” says Court Administrator Greg Popovich.
 “A lot of important work is being done by our departments and employees, and we look forward to profiling some of them in our podcasts.”
 “Podcasts are so popular that we thought this would be a good way to reach more people,” says Judge Russo.
 “This is something that people can listen to while they’re in the car, on the treadmill or working at their desks.”

 Access the tools you need to manage high-profile cases in your court